phlo/ekernel/README.md

 Automate custom gentoo kernel update tasks.

-The update process can roughly be divided into the usual three steps:
+The update process can be divided into the following steps:

 1) **configure** - copy and update the previous `.config`
 2) **build** - compile the new kernel and install modules